gpadolina/TimeSeries-notes/TimeSeries/06 - TimeSeriesDecomposition.md

 to compute the seasonally adjusted time series.

 The *seasonal* package has many options for handling variations of X11 and SEATS.
+## STL decomposition
+STL is a versatile and robust method for decomposing time series.
+STL stands for Seasonal and Trend decomposition using Loess, while Loess is a method for estimating nonlinear relationships.
+The STL method was developed by Cleveland, Cleveland, McRae, & Terpenning.

+STL has several advantages over the classical, SEATS, and X11 decomposition methods:
+* Unlike SEATS and X11, STL will handle any type of seasonality, not only monthly and quarterly data.
+* The seasonal component is allowed to change over time and the rate of change can be controlled by the user.
+* The smoothness of the trend-cycle can also be controlled by the user.
+* It can be robust to outliers (the user can specify a robust decomposition), so that occasional unusual observations will not affect the estimates of the trend-cycle and seasonal components.
+They will, however, affect the remainder component.